manuelp0116/AI-Tutor-sdev220-/Readme.md

    this class deal with storage for our different files, chat and quiz, quizzes are stored in json file, and chat would be stored in a txt file.
 Tiem cosntrains made us not being able to use this class, and storage solutions is not in use at the moment. thefuntions on this class are:

    * ### housekeep:
-      * functionn checks for directory name with os and creates directory path to save chat and
+      * function checks for directory name with os and creates directory path to save chat and

    * ### saveQuiz:
       * this function will save a json file with the quiz information for future use, user would be able to get into the quizzes into the future
    * ### readquiz:
-      * this function reads the selected qiz file and reads the json file to be used again as a quiz. this function wasn't added to the program.
+      * this function reads the selected quiz file and reads the json file to be used again as a quiz. this function wasn't added to the program.